Orthorexia, OSFED, and ARFID

 If you or are a loved one may be suffering from any of the above disorders, we’re here to help.
 Our team of expert clinicians and providers can create a customized and individualized program, consisting of therapeutic meal support, therapeutic skills, exposures, coaching, and accountability to help you stay on track.
 We also closely work with any outpatient healthcare providers you may currently have to ensure that your overall treatment has the highest level of care coordination.

 When people think about eating disorders, a set of illnesses that affect tens of millions of Americans, it is likely that what comes to mind are ones such as anorexia nervosa, bulimia nervosa, as well as binge eating disorder.
-However, there are several other types of eating disorders, each with their own particular set of health consequences and risk factors, though many may overlap.
+However, there are several other types of eating disorders, each with its own particular set of health consequences and risk factors, though many may overlap.

 What is Orthorexia?